Cleanup agreement timeline

 • 2019: NASA determined that substantially more soil needed to be removed from its part of the site than what it estimated in the 2014 report and creates a supplemental environmental statement, or SEIS.
 NASA lauds option “C” which will leave almost all contamination on site.

-• 2019: The Department of Energy (DOE)’s Final Environmental Impact Statement breaks both the NEPA and RICRA laws for not allowing residents to comment on the statement.
+• 2019: The Department of Energy (DOE)’s Environmental Impact Statement breaks both the NEPA and RICRA laws for not allowing residents to comment on the statement.

 • 2018: the Woolsey Fire begins at the Santa Susana Field Laboratory site.